Who Do You Love? (Bo Diddley song): George Thorogood and the Destroyers

 American blues rock singer and guitarist George Thorogood and the Destroyers recorded "Who Do You Love?" for their second album, Move It on Over (1978).
+The Destroyers played the song during soundchecks, and they ended up recording it when they ran out of material for the album.

 In contrast to Quicksilver Messenger Service, Thorogood's punchy 4:21 rendition is more suited to a dive bar than a psychedelic ballroom.
 AllMusic writer Tim Sendra notes the song's "pounding" Bo Diddley-beat, with Thorogood's "nasty slide [guitar] playing and barstool blues vocals".
 In addition to Bo Diddley's lyrics, he included: "Snakeskin shoes baby put 'em on your feet, got the good time music with a Bo Diddley beat".

 The song became an FM rock radio staple and one of Thorogood's most identifiable and popular songs.
 In 1985, he performed it with Bo Diddley at Live Aid benefit concert in Philadelphia.
 "Who Do You Love?" continues to be a part of Thorogood's repertoire, with several live recordings, including for his 30th Anniversary Tour: Live album and video.